SheepTester-forks/curricular-analytics-exploration/README.md

 I saw that Arturo was working with Julia, so I began reading its documentation on June 30.

-In order to get metrics such as complexity and centrality, Curricular Analytics has a [Julia package](https://github.com/CurricularAnalytics/CurricularAnalytics.jl/).
+In order to get metrics such as complexity and centrality, Curricular Analytics has a [Julia package][ca-julia].
 I had to load the plans from Python into Julia.
 I first got a CSV file for every degree plan, but I decided to rewrite the plan parsing script in Julia (July 20 and 21).
 The Julia scripts output CSV files that I imported into Tableau.
 Tableau is quite powerful but also somewhat annoying to fight when I want a visualization (viz) to look a certain way.
 We were supposed to receive Tableau training, but scheduling was a pain.
 We had to take a privacy workshop first (where they asked us to move our views from Tableau Public to UCSD's Tableau instance), but by then, we had already figured out Tableau ourselves.

 Arturo took over handling the Tableau views, adding additional views (including views for quality control) and blank, data-less templates for other universities to use.
 We wanted to share views so that some views were public while others remained private to administrators only (since the data may be embarassing to certain departments), but we don't have sharing permissions.
 It has been over a year, and we still haven't resolved this issue.